advandz/notation/README.md

 It brings support for multiple notation formats together under one unified API, eliminating the need to learn a different workflow for every standard.

-Whether you prefer CSV, JSON, YAML, TOML, NEON, PHP serialization, or TOON notation, the package provides full support across all of them.
+Whether you prefer CSV, JSON, YAML, NEON, PHP serialization, or TOON notation, the package provides full support across all of them.

 | Class                   | Notation            |